learn-co-curriculum/git-basics-readme/README.md

 	new file:   README.md
 ```

-You can now see that Git is ready to keep track of `README.md` and recognizes
+We can now see that Git is ready to keep track of `README.md` and recognizes
 that the file is new to this repository.
 However, while we've informed Git that
 there is a new file, we still haven't informed Git that this new file is
 considered a change to our repository.
 We create changes in our repository
 by making "commits."

 **To capture all changes in a directory –– the standard way to do it –– type `git add .`, where the `.` refers to the entire current directory.**

 ## Create a Commit With `git commit` and Apply a Commit Message

-Git allows us to mark changes to our code as different versions, or, in Git
-speak, "commits."
-A commit is like a frozen copy of your code at a given point.
-Once you've made a commit, you can always easily revert to that version of your
-code as it existed at that exact moment.
+Commits are amazingly powerful in `git`.
+With a commit you can move your project
+back to a past commit and throw away bad ideas.
+You can tell git to create a new
+"parallel universe" based off of a past commit and you can start working in that
+universe and decide later to keep that work or throw it away.
+We won't cover
+these features in this lesson, but they exist, and are very useful.

 Now that Git is aware of a change to our project –– the addition of `README.md`
 –– let's submit the first official version of our project using `git commit`.